Site Content

 Overview

 Inviting a Foreign National to Wake Forest University can have unexpected challenges.
 The different visas that are available to Foreign Nationals often have different requirements that must be met in order for the individual to legally visit Wake Forest.
-Please consult with the Center for International Studies prior to inviting any Foreign National to Wake Forest.
+Please consult with The Center for Immigration Services and Support prior to inviting any Foreign National to Wake Forest.

-In order to process a payment, (whether it’s a scholarship or to cover travel costs), to a Foreign National, the University requires certain information.
-This page will help guide you to the necessary forms and policies and procedures that should to be followed in order to properly pay a Foreign National.
+In order to process a payment to a Foreign National, whether it’s a scholarship or honorarium or to cover travel costs, the University requires certain information.
+This page will help guide you to the necessary forms, policies, and procedures that should to be followed in order to properly pay a Foreign National.

 Tax Information for Scholarships, Awards and Grants for Foreign Students